About Hyperbaric Oxygen Therapy

 The number of sessions needed depends on your condition as well as your response to treatment.
 Some emergency treatments (e.g., carbon monoxide poisoning) may only need a few sessions while others (e.g., diabetic foot ulcer) may require more than 30 sessions.

-The average hyperbaric oxygen therapy session is 2-2.5 hours long.
+The average hyperbaric oxygen therapy session is two hours long.

 Preparing for Treatment

 Our hyperbaric medicine team will review the following information in detail with you to ensure that you’re properly prepared for each treatment session.